Better elections, with higher turnout & less negative campaigning.

 In New York City, this automatic re-tallying of voters’ ranked preferences would replace the expensive, low-turnout runoff elections in citywide primary elections.
 And it would help in special elections & City Council primaries, where candidates frequently win with only 30% of the vote, or even less.
-NYC can adopt Ranked Choice Voting as part of the 2019 NYC Charter Revision Commission, and you can sign the petition urging the Commission to bring Ranked Choice Voting to NYC.
+In June, the 2019 Charter Revision Commission adopted our recommendation to put Ranked Choice Voting on the ballot.
+NYC voters have the opportunity in November to choose to bring Ranked Choice Voting to NYC.

 Why RCV is a Better System for NYC

 ✖ Violates majority rule In races with numerous candidates, it is common for a winning candidate to receive significantly less than 50% of the vote.
 Since, 2009, more than 63% of NYC’s multi-candidate primaries were won with less than 50% of the vote, and in nearly 30% of those elections, less than 40%.

 ✓ Promotes majority rule Ensures that the winning candidate has received more than 50% of the vote based on voter preferences.